High-Resolution Episcopic Microscopy / Applications / Mice and Zebrafish

 3D Mouse Embryo and Mouse Pups in Full

-High-Resolution Episcopic Microscopy is widely used to image individual organs from mouse embryos and pups.
-Optical HREM systems are commonly applied to capture detailed datasets of organs such as the heart, kidney and other tissues for structural developmental analysis.
+High-Resolution Episcopic Microscopy is widely used to image individual organs dissected from mouse embryos and pups, as well as whole intact specimens.
+HREM systems are particularly well suited to capturing detailed datasets of the heart, kidney, brain, and gut for structural and developmental analysis, producing data that supports both qualitative assessment and quantitative volumetric measurement from the same acquisition.

 Why Choose HREM Over Other Imaging Techniques

 Researchers often evaluate multiple imaging methods when studying morphology or development.
-High-Resolution Episcopic Microscopy is particularly well suited to applications requiring high-resolution structural detail, consistent contrast, and accurate 3D reconstruction of small biological specimens.
+High-Resolution Episcopic Microscopy is particularly well suited to applications requiring high-resolution structural detail, consistent contrast, and accurate 3D reconstruction of small biological specimens while remaining economical.